fma2/mars-rover/README.md

 ###### Step 2: Run with provided input

-In the Command Line, run:
+In the Command Line, make sure you are inside of the src folder and run:

 ```
 java RoverMain input.txt